-1.2 European market overview
+1.1 European market overview

 The development of the securitisation market in Europe can be analysed from two different angles: either taking into account transactions with the issuing vehicle domiciled in Europe, or looking at those with European collateral/underlying investment.
 For the former, we refer to the statistics published by the European Central Bank ("ECB") for the Euro area and discuss this further in the next section.
-An analysis of the European market by collateral country and type is performed by the Association for Financial Markets in Europe ("AFME") in cooperation with the Securities Industry and Financial Markets Association ("SIFMA") on a guarterly basis and is presented hereafter.
+An analysis of the European market by collateral country and type is performed by the Association for Financial Markets in Europe ("AFME") in cooperation with the Securities Industry and Financial Markets Association ("SIFMA") on a quarterly basis and is presented hereafter.
 The graph in Figure 1 illustrates that the yearly issuance volume in Europe was cut in half in the wake of the financial crisis in 2008.
 After further decline in subsequent years, the European securitisation issuances have finally stabilised since 2014, with the strongest year since then in 2018.
 After smaller issuance volumes in 2019 and 2020, 2021 was very strong with around EUR 233 billion of new issuances.
 In 2022, issuances stabilised again with just about EUR 203 billion.
+The growth is maintained with a solid 5% increase up to EUR 213 billion in 2023.